CJ42/All-About-Solidity/articles/Libraries.md

 > If library functions are called, their code is executed in the context of the calling contract

 Let’s dive a bit deeper into the Solidity documentation.
-The doc states the following : _“Libraries can be seen as implicit base contracts of the contracts that use them” :_
+It states that _“Libraries can be seen as implicit base contracts of the contracts that use them”_:

 -   They will not be explicitly visible in the inheritance hierarchy…
--   …but calls to library functions look just like calls to functions of explicit base contracts (`L.f()` if `L` is the name of the library).
+-   …but calls to library functions look just like calls to functions of explicit base contracts (i.e. `L.f()`, where `L` is the name of the library).

-Calling a function from a library will use a special instruction in the EVM: the `[DELEGATECALL](https://ethervm.io/#F4)` [opcode](https://ethervm.io/#F4) (`CALLCODE` until Homestead, version 0.4.20).
+Calling a function from a library will use a special instruction in the EVM: the [DELEGATECALL](https://ethervm.io/#F4) opcode (`CALLCODE` until Homestead, version 0.4.20).
 This will cause the calling context to be passed to the library, **like if it was some code running in the contract itself**.
 Let’s look at a code example :

 ```solidity
 pragma solidity ^0.5.0;